AlexShchW/LiteCode/README.md

+IN ACTIVE DEVELOPMENT, IS NOT READY YET

-lighweight "clone" of leetcode with some additional ai fearures
+lightweight "clone" of leetcode with some additional ai fearures